 We enjoyed lunch at Sorry Charlies.
 Rob wasn’t impressed with his Shrimp PoBoy.
 I got the The Debris sandwich that was pretty good.
 Would have been better if I would have remembered to get the Horseradish sauce on the side.
 The boys both got the Grilled Chicken Sandwich and wolfed those down in no time.

 I don’t remember ever wandering upon the Chandler Tree, which is located at 516 Drayton Street, Savannah, GA 31401 adjacent to Forsyth Park.
 It is estimated to have been growing since the 1700s, making it one of the oldest living landmarks in the area.
 It is 54 feet tall, has a circumference of 17 feet and a 63-inch diameter.
 Its average crown spread is 110 feet.
-Quite a site to see and read about!
+Quite a sight to see and read about!

 Forsyth Park is a large city park that occupies 30 acres (0.12 km2) in the historic district.
 It has walking paths, a children’s play area, a Fragrant Garden for the blind, a large fountain, and much more.